-In this article, I share how I collect, deep clean, and dry driftwood in a homemade kiln to make it safe for indoor decor or play, plus tips on gathering driftwood legally- come along with me as I create and clean a driftwood sculpture set for my niece and nephew.
+In this article, you’ll learn how to collect, deep clean, and dry driftwood in a homemade kiln to make it safe for indoor decor.
+Come along with me as I create and clean a driftwood play set for my niece and nephew!

 I live in Seattle, but my nieces and nephews live in Dallas.
-The distance is difficult, but one way I stay connected is by letting them in on bits and pieces of my life – including my adventures on the Pacific Northwest beaches of the Puget Sound.
+The distance is difficult, but one way I stay connected is by sharing bits and pieces of my life – including my love for driftwood, shells, and other beachcombing treasures.

-Here, where forests flank the coast in often rugged and dramatic ways, driftwood seems almost as common the glacial rock that lines our beaches.
+On PNW beaches, where forests flank the coast in often rugged and dramatic ways, driftwood seems almost as common as the glacial rock that lines the beach.

 How to Clean Beachcombed Driftwood

-The vast majority of beachcombing treasures have already soaked in saltwater and bleached under UV light.
-A few extra cleaning steps will ensure the items are sanitary, free from dangerous microbes, and safe for play.
+The vast majority of beachcombing treasures have already been soaked in saltwater and bleached under UV light.
+A few extra cleaning steps will ensure the items are sanitary, free from dangerous microbes, and safe for use as home decor.

 Time required: 3 days